hackgvl/trolley-tracker-api-dot-net/README.md

  * ASP.NET version 4.x
  * MVC version 5
  * Entity Framework 6.3
- * (Project tests have not been touched and will fail)

 Parameters may be viewed from a web browser.
 For changes, Login to the web app with a user with a route management role - ManageTrolley@yeahthattrolley.com for example.